 - a.
 The MCNZ does not endorse any one selection process; it recognises that there is no one agreed method of selecting the most appropriate trainees and supports diverse approaches that include both academic and vocational considerations. - b.
 The MCNZ draws on the Medical Training Review Panel commissioned the report from 1998, Trainee Selection in Australian Medical Colleges (see also Appendix 1).
 This report describes good practice in the selection of trainees into specialist medical programmes.
-These standards draw on that report. - c.
+These standards draw on that report5. - c.
 The training provider has a leadership role in the development of the criteria for selection of entrants into training for the vocational scope of practice.
 Trainees are both postgraduate students in vocational medical programmes and employees of the health services.
 This may cause tension between selection into a vocational medical programme and employment.
 The MCNZ expects collaboration between the training provider and other stakeholders to determine selection criteria and processes.
 Training selection panel members on selection processes will add to the rigour of this process. - d.
 Selection into a vocational medical training programme can occur through several different mechanisms, often with the interlinking of processes for selection for employment and selection for training.
 In some situations, the training provider performs the primary selection with employment assured for those selected into the vocational medical training programme.
 In other situations, the reverse may occur with employment into a training 'position' as the primary selection mechanism. - e.
 In situations in which selection is delegated to an employer or training provider, the MCNZ expects the training provider will work actively to obtain the cooperation of such other stakeholders in implementing its selection principles. - f.
 Strategies to increase recruitment and selection of Māori trainees should be complemented by retention policies.
 One of the MCNZ's Cultural competence, partnership and health equity work programme expectations is that (at a minimum) demographic proportionality of Māori doctors entering and completing vocational training will be achieved.
+The MCNZ considers that both the capability of all vocationally-registered doctors to be culturally safe, and increasing Māori representation in the vocationally registered medical workforce are critical to achieving health equity.

-&lt;sup>6 Brennan P. Trainee selection in Australian medical colleges.
+5 Brennan P. Trainee selection in Australian medical colleges.
 Canberra: Medical Training Review Panel, Commonwealth Department of Health and Family Services, 1998.